hazelcast/hazelcast/hazelcast-documentation/src/UpgradingFrom2x.md

 In this section, we list the changes what users should take into account before upgrading to latest Hazelcast from 3.x versions.

 - **Introducing the `spring-aware` element:**
-By default, Hazelcast uses `SpringManagedContext` to scan `SpringAware` annotations.
-This may cause some performance penalties even if the users do not use `SpringAware`.
+Before Hazelcast 3.5, Hazelcast uses `SpringManagedContext` to scan `SpringAware` annotations by default.
+This may cause some performance overhead for the users who don't use `SpringAware`.
+This behaviour has been changed in Hazelcast 3.5. `SpringAware` annotations are disabled by default.
-By introducing the `spring-aware` element, now it is possible to disable it by adding the `<hz:spring-aware enabled="false"/>` tag to the configuration.
+By introducing the `spring-aware` element, now it is possible to enable it by adding the `<hz:spring-aware />` tag to the configuration.
 Please see the [Spring Integration section](#spring-integration).